danh21/PIC16F887_Basic/README.md

     - Keypad: uses keypad to enter characters, then displays letters on virtual terminal by UART.

     - LCD: displays information on 16x2 LCD.

+    - ADC: reads ADC and displays value on LCD.